Last updated in January 2015

 Germany and Japan have a tradition of friendly bilateral relations.
 Over the past decades, cooperation on foreign policy has intensified.
-2011 marked the 150th anniversary of the establishment of diplomatic relations between the two countries.
+In 2011, Germany and Japan celebrated the 150th anniversary of the establishment of diplomatic relations.

-As G8 and G20 partners, Germany and Japan have shared values and are linked by political, economic and social ties.
+As members of the G8 and G20, Germany and Japan have shared values and are linked by political, economic and social ties.
 The two countries work together closely as partners assuming global responsibility – on issues relating to disarmament and non-proliferation as well as in Afghanistan and in the fight against piracy off the coast of Somalia.
-On reform of the United Nations Security Council, there is also close political coordination between Germany and Japan (along with Brazil and India within the framework of the G4 group.
-Furthermore, economic, cultural and scientific cooperation between two leading economic powers offers considerable development potential.
+On reform of the United Nations Security Council, there is also close political coordination between Germany and Japan (along with Brazil and India) within the framework of the G4 group.
+Furthermore, economic, cultural and scientific and academic cooperation between two leading economic powers offers considerable development potential.
 After China, Japan is Germany’s principal economic and trading partner in Asia.
-Recently, the number of visits to Japan by German parliamentarians has increased again.
-By contrast, visits to Germany by Japanese politicians have been strongly limited by their strict obligation to attend sessions of Parliament.
-Nevertheless, Foreign Minister Kishida (LDP) travelled to Germany in February 2014 for bilateral talks with Federal Foreign Minister Steinmeier on the sidelines of the 50th Munich Security Conference.
-The talks focused on the territorial disputes in the South China and East China Seas.
-Bilateral talks at state secretary level are held regularly, most recently in October 2013 in Tokyo.

-The principal multilateral forums for cooperation with Japan are the United Nations, the G8 and G20 groups and the Asia-Europe Meeting (ASEM) summits.
+The principal multilateral forums for German cooperation with Japan are the United Nations, the G8 and G20 groups and the Asia-Europe Meeting (ASEM) summits.
 In addition, the European Union is a member of the ASEAN Regional Forum (ARF) in which issues relating to security policy in Asia are discussed.
-The ongoing negotiations on both an EU-Japan Free Trade Agreement and a comprehensive political framework agreement are designed to further enhance the quality of the European Union’s strategic partnership of values with Japan.
+The ongoing negotiations on both an EU-Japan Free Trade Agreement and a comprehensive political framework agreement are designed to further enhance the quality of the European Union’s strategic partnership with Japan based on shared values.

 The Japanese-German Center Berlin (JGCB) plays a special role in fostering relations between the two countries.
 The JGCB is engaged in a wide range of activities in the economic, scientific, academic, cultural and political spheres.
 It was set up in 1985 on the initiative of Japanese Prime Minister Yasuhiro Nakasone and Federal Chancellor Helmut Kohl and is co-funded by the Federal Government, the Berlin Senate and the Japanese government.

 Apart from organising high-level symposiums, lectures, exhibitions and conferences in Japan and Germany, the JGCB serves as the German secretariat of the German-Japanese Forum (GJF).
-Meeting once a year alternately in Japan and Germany (most recently in October 2013 in Tokyo), the GJF, which makes proposals to both governments on the future course of bilateral relations and the shared assumption of global responsibility, includes independent, prominent representatives from politics, business and industry, science, academia, culture and the media.
+Meeting once a year alternately in Germany and Japan (most recently in November 2014 in Tokyo), the GJF, which makes proposals to both governments on the future course of bilateral relations and the shared assumption of global responsibility, includes independent, high-ranking representatives from politics, business, science, academia, culture and the media.

 Though Japan’s share of world trade, at 4.6 per cent, is less than that of Germany (9 per cent), it still ranks fourth worldwide.
 These comparatively low figures do not, however, properly reflect Japan’s importance for world trade and German industrial production, many German products being reliant on the supply of components from high-tech Japan.
 These are practically irreplaceable because the more complex the primary products, the harder it is to find alternative suppliers.
 In some sectors, e.g. electronic control and memory modules, Japanese companies are world leaders.

 An intergovernmental agreement on cooperation in science and technology has been in place since 1974.
 Government-funded bilateral cooperation currently focuses on marine research, geosciences, life sciences, basic research in physics and environmental research.
-In addition to the intergovernmental agreement, there are at present more than 300 cooperation accords between German and Japanese higher education institutions as well as numerous project and cooperation agreements between non-academic research institutes such as those belonging to the Fraunhofer-Gesellschaft, the Max Planck Society, the Leibniz Association and the Helmholtz Association of German Research Centres and their Japanese partner organisations.
+In addition to the intergovernmental agreement, there are at present more than 300 cooperation accords between German and Japanese higher education institutions as well as numerous project and cooperation agreements between non-academic research institutes, such as those belonging to the Fraunhofer-Gesellschaft, the Max Planck Society, the Helmholtz Association of German Research Centres and the Leibniz Association, and their Japanese partner organisations.
 In addition, the German Aerospace Center (DLR) opened its own office in Tokyo in February 2013.
 Cooperation also encompasses the regular exchange of scientists and researchers under scholarship programmes run by the German Academic Exchange Service (DAAD) and the Alexander von Humboldt Foundation and projects co-funded by the German Research Foundation (DFG) and the Japan Society for the Promotion of Science (JSPS).

-To increase the visibility of Germany’s contribution to International Cooperation on Science and Technology, a German House of Science and Innovation (DWIH) was also set up in Tokyo under the Foreign Science Policy Initiative (the Federal Foreign Office’s contribution to the Federal Government’s Strategy for the Internationalisation of Science and Research presented in February 2008).
+To increase the visibility of Germany’s contribution to international cooperation on science and technology, a German House of Science and Innovation (DWIH) was also set up in Tokyo under the Foreign Science Policy Initiative.
 Consortium heads of the pilot project in Tokyo are the German Chamber of Commerce and Industry in Japan (DIHKJ) and the German Rectors’ Conference (HRK).
-On 6 October 2010, the first German-Japanese Science and Innovation Forum was held in Tokyo, featuring a keynote presentation by Nobel Prize winner Harald zur Hausen.
-Another similar major event was the German Science Days held at the University of Kyoto on 25 and 26 October 2013.
-In 2011 and 2012, the DWIH held a series of German-Japanese workshops on important areas of bilateral cooperation (e.g. nanomaterials for use in the energy sector, in materials science and to treat neurodegenerative diseases and on healthy ageing) as well as supporting study trips to and workshops in Japan organised by German higher education institutions.
-The German Innovation Award/Gottfried Wagener Prize, which was created in 2008 and is sponsored by twelve technology-oriented German companies with branches in Tokyo as well as the DWIH, aims to establish sustainable networks and partnerships between German companies and Japanese research institutes and higher education institutions.
-Former Federal Minister of Education and Research Annette Schavan was the award’s patron.
-The jury is headed by Professor Dr Masuo Aizawa of the Council for Science and Technology Agency’s Center for Research and Development Strategy (JST-CRDS).
+Several times a year, the DWIH co-organises symposiums and workshops with scientific partners in Germany and Japan.
+In addition, it supports study trips to Japan and workshops there for German students and academics.
+The German Innovation Award/Gottfried Wagener Prize, which was created in 2008 and is sponsored by 12 technology-oriented German companies with branches in Tokyo as well as the DWIH, aims to establish sustainable networks and partnerships between German companies and Japanese research institutes and higher education institutions.
+The Federal Minister of Education and Research is the award’s patron.
+The jury is headed by Professor Dr Masuo Aizawa of the Japan Science and Technology Agency’s Center for Research and Development Strategy (JST-CRDS).

 The Goethe Institutes in Tokyo and Osaka organise cultural and information programmes, and the Goethe Institute in Kyoto (Villa Kamogawa) has offered an Artist-in-Residence Programme since the spring of 2011.
 In addition, there are the events organised by the German East Asia Society (OAG) in Tokyo and Kobe.
 Japan’s principal cultural intermediaries in Germany are the Japanese Cultural Institute in Cologne and the jointly run Japanese-German Center Berlin (JGCB).